 Identifying Sectors for Reform

-This report was released on 5 December 2016 and it sets out the Commission's view on the priority areas where reform could offer the greatest improvements in individual wellbeing and community welfare.
+This report sets out the Commission's view on the priority areas where reform could offer the greatest improvements in individual wellbeing and community welfare.

 For the services identified as best suited, the second stage of the inquiry has made reform recommendations that help to ensure all Australians have timely and affordable access to high-quality services that are appropriate to their needs, and delivered in a cost-effective manner.

 Download the overview

 - Introducing competition and informed user choice into human services: Identifying sectors for reform - Study report (PDF - 2315 Kb)

 - Introducing competition and informed user choice into human services: Identifying sectors for reform - Study report (Word/Zip - 1693 Kb)

 - Greater competition, contestability and informed user choice could improve outcomes in many, but not all, human services.

 - The Commission has prioritised six areas where outcomes could be improved both for people who use human services, and the community as a whole.
 Reform could offer the greatest improvements in outcomes for people who use: